Parmesan Chicken with Artichoke Hearts

 - In a large bowl, combine artichoke hearts, onion, wine, garlic, remaining oil and remaining herb mixture; toss to coat.
 Arrange around chicken.
 Sprinkle chicken with cheese; top with lemon slices.

-- Roast 20-25 minutes or until a thermometer inserted in chicken reads 165°.
+- Roast until a thermometer inserted in chicken reads 165°, 20-25 minutes.
 Sprinkle with green onions.

 Nutrition Facts1 chicken breast half with 3/4 cup artichoke mixture: 339 calories, 9g fat (3g saturated fat), 98mg cholesterol, 667mg sodium, 18g carbohydrate (2g sugars, 1g fiber), 42g protein.
 Diabetic Exchanges: 5 lean meat, 1 vegetable, 1 fat, 1/2 starch.